 This was perhaps the first time he had seen anything which visually represented his feelings so well.
 This visual validation helped Larry's progress through therapy.

-Rustin’s method of practising art therapy is not all there is to the field.
+Rustin's method of practicing art therapy is not all there is to the field.
 Therapists use different methods in employing art therapy during their sessions.
-Here’s an explanation of what art therapy is.
+Here's an explanation of what art therapy is.

 Practitioners base art therapy on the idea that the creative process of art-making provides healing and life-enhancing benefits.
-Therapists consider it as a nonverbal form of communication6.
-This form of therapy was first recognized in the U.S. in the late 1960s.
+Therapists consider it a nonverbal form of communication6.
+Mental health professionals first recognized this form of therapy in the U.S. in the late 1960s.

 The relationship between the patient and therapist during art therapy is quite delicate.
 The art creator could be either of both parties.
 One party establishes a creative environment, and the other is encouraged to explore and understand the situation using art.

 Art therapy is not about the perfection of the art.
-It’s about the mental health benefits that can be derived from participating in the art.
+It's about the mental health benefits we can derive from participating in the art.

 Over time, therapists have worked with patients to relieve several types of mental health issues through art creation.
 Here are some of the benefits of using art for mental health.

-Research suggests that art therapy provides relief from mental health disorders3.
-Creating art allows an individual to let go of their worries or anxiety and focus on the task ahead.
+Research suggests that art therapy provides relief from mental health disorders4.
+Creating art allows individuals to let go of their worries or anxiety and focus on the task ahead.
 Art therapy is an option for people who experience mental health-related stress symptoms but already take a lot of medication.